Singular quadratic eigenvalue problems: Linearization and weak condition numbers: Definitions and preliminaries

 As explained in the introduction, it is common to apply linearization when numerically solving polynomial eigenvalue problem. \begin{definition} A linear matrix polynomial (matrix pencil) $L(\lambda) = \lambda L_1 + L_0$ with $L_0,L_1 \in\mathbb{C}^{nm\times nm}$ is a \emph{linearization} of an $n\times n$ matrix polynomial $P(\lambda) = \sum^m_{i=0}\lambda^iA_i$ if there exist unimodular $nm\times nm$ matrices $E(\lambda)$ and $F(\lambda)$ such that

-A linearization $L(\lambda)$ is called a \emph{strong linearization} if $\rev L(\lambda) = \lambda Y + X$ is also a linearization of $\rev P(\lambda) = \sum^m_{i=0}\lambda^iA_{k-i}$. \end{definition} As emphasized in~\cite{de2009linearizations}, only strong linearizations preserves the complete eigenstructure of a singular matrix polynomial and it is therefore preferable to work with them.
-From now on, we will focus on (singular) quadratic matrix polynomials $Q(\lambda) = \lambda^2M + \lambda C + K$ and work with the \emph{first companion form linearization}
+A linearization $L(\lambda)$ is called a \emph{strong linearization} if $\rev L(\lambda) = \lambda L_0 + L_1$ is also a linearization of $\rev P(\lambda) = \sum^m_{i=0}\lambda^iA_{m-i}$. \end{definition} As emphasized in~\cite{de2009linearizations}, only strong linearizations preserve the complete eigenstructure of a singular matrix polynomial and it is therefore preferable to work with them.
+From now on, we will focus on the \emph{first companion form linearization}

 which is known to be a strong linearization for both regular and singular matrix polynomials~ \cite{gohberg1988general,de2009linearizations}.
+For a (singular) quadratic matrix polynomial $Q(\lambda) = \lambda^2M + \lambda C + K$, this takes the form

 The recovery of eigenvectors of a (regular) matrix polynomial from the eigenvectors of its linearization has been systematically studied in~\cite{mackey2006vector}.
 Extending these results to the singular case, the recovery of minimal bases is discussed in~\cite{de2009linearizations}.
-Applied to the linearization $C_1(\lambda)$ of $Q(\lambda)$, we obtain the following results.
+Applied to the linearization $C_1(\lambda)$ of $P(\lambda)$, we obtain the following results.

-\begin{paragraph}{Minimal basis of $\mathcal{N}(C_1)$ and right eigenvector.} Given a minimal basis $\big[ x_1(\lambda),\ldots,x_{n-r}(\lambda)\big]$ of $\mathcal{N}(Q)$, Theorem 5.2 in~\cite{de2009linearizations} states that
+\begin{paragraph}{Minimal basis of $\mathcal{N}(C_1)$ and right eigenvector.} Given a minimal basis $\big[ x_1(\lambda),\ldots,x_{n-r}(\lambda)\big]$ of $\mathcal{N}(P)$, Theorem 5.2 in~\cite{de2009linearizations} states that